 Exercise caution on most alpine hikes in the Braies (Prags) and Sesto (Sexten) Dolomites due to their north-facing slopes.
 Early-season snow tends to linger longer here, as these slopes receive less sunlight.

-Val Fiscalina | This beautiful side valley of Sexten is a wonderful place to go on a long walk in late autumn.
+Val Fiscalina, the beautiful side valley of Sexten, is a wonderful place to go on a long walk in late autumn.
 You can start the walk in the village of Sesto/Sexten (longest option), at the Croda Rossa (Rotwand) Cable Car parking lot, or at the Fischleinbodenhรผtte car park (shortest option)

-Lago di Braies | An easy, though not always level, hiking path circuits the most famous lake in the Dolomites.
+An easy, though not always level, hiking path circuits Lago di Braies, the most famous lake in the Dolomites.ย

 Where to Stay in Val Pusteria | I recommend staying in Naturhotel Leitlhof in San Candido, open all month.
-Find out which San Candido accommodations, Dobbiaco accommodation, and Sesto accommodations are open by selecting your travel dates.
+Find out which San Candido accommodations, Dobbiaco accommodation, and Sesto accommodations are open by selecting your travel dates.ย

 Learn More: Alta Pusteria Travel Guide